 The number of drugs seized and people arrested vary greatly from year to year.
 This generally reflects the activity of the police and customs, rather than the amount of drugs available.
 UK statistics in drug seizures made by the police or customs are published yearly by the Home Office, see the Home Office website for the latest seizure statistics.

 For example, a single find of a very large warehouse full of cannabis plants in a remote location might significantly push up the seizure statistics for the whole police force.
 This would not reflect any great increase in the quantity available, just the result of one very large find.
 Similarly, if the police in a particular area decide not to focus on cannabis possession, this will reduce the number and quantity of cannabis seized, without reflecting any change in availability.
 It could also, due to re-allocation of police time and resources, increase seizures of other drugs such as cocaine and heroin in this area.

-Drug seizure statistics are helpful however in that they can, with care, indicate longer-term trends in drugs most commonly being imported and distributed in(to) the country.
+Drug seizure statistics are helpful however in that they can, with care, indicate longer-term trends in drugs most commonly being imported and distributed into the country.
 But they are not reliable on their own.
 A more reliable source of drug use levels is the Crime Survey for England and Wales.

 Table 1.
 Police recorded crime by offence, England and Wales, 2021/22, Crime Survey for England and Wales

 |92A: Trafficking in controlled drugs